 Speeding up housing production without thoughtful planning creates a blunt instrument that would outstrip local authority, planning and community input.
 It also does not recognize the diversity of development statewide, let alone throughout Greater Los Angeles.

 We also have concerns about the legislation’s provision that “[a]mends the development policies, standards, and conditions for affected cities and counties as follows: ii) Imposing or enforcing design review standards established after January 1, 2018, if the standards are not objective.”
 Who defines what is objective or not?
 Design review, by its nature, is often subject to some interpretation, preferably tied to guidelines or standards.

 Throughout California and Greater Los Angeles, we need to provide increased density and transit-oriented development that also offers high-quality and affordable housing production.
-Yet as written, whether it is SB 50 , SB 592, or SB 330, these are the wrong tool for the job.
+Whether it is SB 50 , SB 592, or SB 330, these are the wrong tools for the job.